ManjitBedi/Hello-Godot-visionOS/README.md

 ## Configuration

-The following flag in the build setting needs to be specified:
+The following flags needs to be specified in the build setting:

 User script sandboxing: No